 "The Narrator tells the story of the Birth of Chirst as our actors and animals protray this amazing story," said Kinkel.
 "This is one of the most beautiful events being offered in Northborough for families and children."

-St. Rose of Lima Church is decorating this weekend, with volunteers needed to hang bows, ribbons and more to holiday up the church at 1 p.m. on Sunday.
+with volunteers needed to hang bows, ribbons and more to holiday up the church at 1 p.m. on Sunday.

 Also at St. Rose, training for new Eucharistic Ministers is coming up on Jan.
 9 and 23 for those interested in helping to distribute Holy Communion at its masses.
 Each session is an hour.
 "Training is simple and helpful

 materials are provided."
 Eucharistic Ministers are scheduled to

 serve at masses twice a month.
 For questions or to attend training

 sessions, contact Ernie Rivard 508-393-2413 or